aspnet/AzureSignalR-samples/samples/ServerlessReloading/README.md

-Azure SignalR Service Management SDK Sample
+Azure SignalR Service Connection Reloading Sample(Service Graceful Shutdown).
 =================================

-This sample shows the use of Azure SignalR Service Management SDK.
+This sample shows the use of Azure SignalR Service Management SDK to simulate service graceful shutdown and client connection reloading under serverless mode.

-* Message Publisher: shows how to publish messages to SignalR clients or graceful reloading to another service platform using Management SDK.
+* Message Publisher: shows how to publish messages to SignalR clients or to simulate service's graceful shutdown with REST api using Management SDK.
 * Negotiation Server: shows how to negotiate client from you app server to Azure SignalR Service using Management SDK.
 * SignalR Client: is a tool to start multiple SignalR clients(supporting reloading feature) and these clients listen messages for this sample.